 1. Acknowledge the prospect’s needs.

-Let'e be honest for a second: Sometimes during a conversation, we listen for a specific word or topic that segues perfectly into our next thought.
+Let’s be honest: Sometimes during a conversation, it’s common practice to listen for a specific word or topic that segues perfectly into our next thought.

 While this isn’t rude, offensive, or otherwise problematic, it does limit our ability to have thought-provoking conversations.